WeekMore/Nyasha/README.md

 # Nyasha
-A Minecraft Fabric Hack Mod for learning programing
+A Minecraft Fabric Hack Mod for learning programing。